 - C12.1.
 Players must not wear anything that is dangerous to other players.
-WFDF considers metal studs to be dangerous. - C12.2.
+WFDF considers fully metallic studs to be dangerous. - C12.2.
 Players must not wear anything that gains an advantage by substantially enhancing the physical presence of the player. - C12.3.
-Players, substitutes and team officials must not use any equipment that amplifies their voices.
+Players must not wear or display anything that includes political statements or symbols. - C12.4.
+Players, substitutes and team officials must not use any equipment that amplifies their voices. - C12.5.
+Players, substitutes and team officials may be requested to refrain from using, or restrict the location of, any props that could negatively impact the image of the sport.

-CI3.
+C13.
 Coaches and support staff

-- C13.1.
-Coaches and support staff must wear appropriate attire when on the sideline, preferably in a similar style to their team. - C13.2.
-Coaches and support staff may be requested to change their attire, where possible, if, for example, it clashes with that of relevant WFDF Officials.
+C13.1.
+Coaches and support staff must wear appropriate attire when on the sideline, preferably in a similar style to their team.